juliandeanmoran/SGC_exampleWorkflow/README.md

 - While Molter2018 provides a workable mathematical explanation...
 	+ the attached Jupyter notebook shows how to implement in Python many of the steps they describe
-	+ some of Molter2018's post-processing steps have been ommitted; I was unable to follow them based on the paper's limited description
+	+ some of Molter 2018's post-processing steps have been ommitted; I was unable to follow them based on the paper's limited description

 ## Notes on the data